braun-steven/torch-utils/README.md

 # Torch Utilities

-This repo contains some utility functions that I concstantly reuse when writing experiment code using PyTorch.
+This repo contains some utility functions that I constantly reuse when writing experiment code using PyTorch.